CORPORATE FINANCE - 2021/2

 Tutorials provide a platform of frequent feedback in the topics covered preparing, thus, the student for his/her success in the Midterm test and final examination.
 Additionally, the module offers a platform for students to give and receive feedback via SurreyLearn.
 Finally, weekly office hours aim to provide additional feedback and assist students with the workload.

-- The module aims to develop an understanding of the various aspects of risk/return and costs which are inherent in every financing decision and how these attributes affect the capital structure choice.
-Further, the module aims to enable students to discuss, analyse, and assess various topics in corporate finance.
+- Provide students with a clear understanding of the various aspects of risk/return and costs which are inherent in every financing decision and how these attributes affect the capital structure and capital investment choices.

 C - Cognitive/analytical